 The UE computes the frequency Doppler shift of the service link, and pre-compensates for it in the uplink transmissions, by considering UE position and the ephemeris.
 If the UE does not have a valid GNSS position and/or valid ephemeris and Common TA, it shall not transmit until they are regained.

-In connected mode, the UE shall continuously update the Timing Advance and frequency pre-compensation, but the UE is not expected to perform GNSS acquisition.
+In connected mode, the UE shall continuously update the Timing Advance and frequency pre-compensation, and the UE can be configured to perform GNSS acquisition.
+While the UE is performing GNSS acquisition, RLM is suspended.
 In connected mode, upon outdated ephemeris and common Timing Advance, the UE shall acquire the broadcasted parameters and upon outdated GNSS position the UE shall move to idle mode.
+Upon completing the GNSS acquisition, the UE shall trigger remaining validity duration reporting.

+Editor’s Note: Besides RLM, AS operations shall be suspended and that can be captured in stage 2 unless that is sufficiently captured in stage 3 (MAC and/or RRC).

+Editor’s Note: A change may be neede in “upon outdated GNSS position the UE shall move to idle mode” depending on RAN1 conclusion on UE behaviour, if moving to IDLE shall be preceeded by an attempt to acquire the GNSS position or not.

 The UEs may be configured to report Timing Advance at initial access or in connected mode.
 In connected mode triggered reporting of the Timing Advance is supported.

 Figure 23.21.2.2-1 Illustration of Uplink/Downlink Radio Frame Timing at the UE